Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 ## Business Problems and Solutions

-## 1. Sales and Customer Data Overview
+## 1. Find Sales and Customer Data Overview
 **Objective:** Provide a high-level summary of key metrics like total orders, total payments, total product categories, total customers and total selling cities.

  **Visualization:** KPIs for total orders, total payments, total product categories, total customers and total selling cities.
                    Filters for segmentation by product category, customer city and year.

 **Key Insights:** There are more than 99k orders placed with 16M+ payment amount, where olist store provides 73 total product categories with 99k+ customers across globe in 611 cities.